Korea University: Student body

-Korea University’s student body includes individuals of varied backgrounds in race, ethnicity, national origin, gender, sexual orientation, disability status, socioeconomic class, age, values, behavior patterns, religion, and culture.
+Korea University's student body includes individuals of varied backgrounds in race, ethnicity, national origin, gender, sexual orientation, disability status, socioeconomic class, age, values, behavior patterns, religion, and culture.
 The university formally recognizes these differences and frames diversity as a structural component of its academic and administrative functions.

 In 2022, Korea University selected 42 out of 1,109 campus-wide regulations for evaluation to assess compliance with diversity principles.
 These regulations covered legal, academic, and administrative domains.
 The review aimed to identify violations of diversity sensitivity and propose corrective revisions.

-There are a number of diversity courses offered by the university.
-A core elective course titled “Diversity in a Global Society” was introduced in English.
-Twenty-four courses were designated as “D-class,” referring to diversity-based electives.
-Fourteen students participated in an eight-month training program focused on diversity competence.
-Participants planned and executed campaigns on diversity.

-The university held the Graduate Student Diversity Research Challenge and Symposium under the title “Think Within, Talk Across,” promoting research diversification.
-A monthly booklet, “Diversitas,” was published and distributed digitally in English and Chinese under the title “Harmonious Diversity.”
-A talk concert, “A Diverse Harmony,” was held at the Tongyeong International Music Festival.
+The university held the Graduate Student Diversity Research Challenge and Symposium under the title "Think Within, Talk Across," promoting research diversification.
+A monthly booklet, "Diversitas," was published and distributed digitally in English and Chinese under the title "Harmonious Diversity."
+A talk concert, "A Diverse Harmony," was held at the Tongyeong International Music Festival.
 The first Diversity Award was held, with recipients including Mohae, a group supporting students with disabilities, the School of Media and Communication, and Professor Lee Jongkoo for research in human-inspired AI.
 A pilot employee engagement program was launched to promote diversity among staff.

 Proposals for 2023 included assigning diversity officers to departments, forming university-wide diversity networks, implementing diversity criteria in admissions and hiring, revising leadership selection processes, expanding diversity elective offerings, and introducing diversity micro-degrees.
 The university proposed standardized diversity engagement for new students, support systems for minority groups, a diversity fund, expansion of the Diversity Award, and establishment of the Korea University Diversity Archives.
 It also planned participation in intercollegiate diversity networks and dissemination of its diversity frameworks to other institutions.